This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

 - More opportunities

-While the symptoms and complications of cerebral palsy can vary widely from one individual to the next, most children with this condition have some degree of mobility limitation.
+While the symptoms and complications of cerebral palsy can vary widely from one individual to the next, most children with this condition have some degree of limited mobility.
 Many children are unable to walk, while others can walk with assistance, and some without any support at all.
-Aids used to enhance mobility can be quite low-tech, including the use of walkers and non-electric wheelchairs.
+Aids used to enhance mobility can be low-tech, including the use of walkers and non-electric wheelchairs.

 There are also aids that use more technology, such as electric wheelchairs.
 These help children who struggle to use their arms and hands get around with just the touch of a button or joystick.
 Lifts can be used to help a child move between floors in the home, into and out of vehicles, and from sitting to standing positions.
 A power scooter is another option for mobility.

 Technology for Communication

 - Electronic communication boards.
 These devices are much like a tablet or may even be a tablet using a special app or program.
 A communication board presents the child with a choice of letters, words, numbers, and pictures.
 The child can then select them to communicate with others.
 Depending on a child’s ability, they may need instruction from a speech/language therapist to use a communication board successfully.

 - Low-tech communication boards.
 The low-technology version of this is simply using a pencil and paper to express oneself.
 This is only useful for a child who can grip a writing implement and use it to clearly write words or draw pictures.
 There are also boards containing photographs of objects that a child can point to, such as a glass of water, or a toilet.
 This way, a child who is too young or is unable to deal with the complexity of a tablet may indicate their needs.

 - Speech-generating devices.
 There is a more advanced version of an electronic communication board that actually functions to generate speech.
 The child types or taps words and sentences, and the device formulates it into speech that others can understand clearly.